Our Faculty

 When she isn’t renovating houses with her husband you can find her exploring with her dogs (preferably near water), practicing yoga, or knitting while listening to a wide array of audiobooks or music.

-Jessica Sowa is an associate professor for the School of Public and International Affairs within the University of Baltimore’s College of Public Affairs.
-She serves also as director of both the Master of Public Administration and the M.S. in Nonprofit Management and Social Entrepreneurship programs.
+Jessica Sowa is a professor in the Joseph R. Biden, Jr. School of Public Policy and Administration at the University of Delaware.
+She previously served as the director of both the Master of Public Administration and the M.S. in Nonprofit Management and Social Entrepreneurship programs at the University of Baltimore.

-Her work has been published in several public and nonprofit journals, including Public Administration Review, Administration and Society, Public Personnel Management, American Review of Public Administration, Journal of Public Administration Research and Theory, Nonprofit and Voluntary Sector Quarterly, and the Review of Public Personnel Administration.
+Her work has been published in a number of public and nonprofit journals, including Public Administration Review, Administration and Society, Public Personnel Management, American Review of Public Administration, Journal of Public Administration Research and Theory, Nonprofit and Voluntary Sector Quarterly and the Review of Public Personnel Administration.

 Debra StanleyDr.
 Debra L. Stanley is a Professor and Executive Director of the School of Criminal Justice, University of Baltimore, and Director of the Roper Victim Assistance Academy of Maryland.
 She received her Ph.D. in Criminology & Criminal Justice from the University of Maryland at College Park, her M.S. in Criminal Justice from Northeastern University, and B.A. in Criminal Justice and Sociology from Rhode Island College.